awsdocs/amazon-pinpoint-user-guide/doc-source/gettingstarted-analytics.md

 1. If your email client automatically hides images by default, choose the **Download pictures** \(or equivalent\) button to load the images in the message\.

-1. Choose one or more of the links that are contained in the message\.
+1. Click one or more of the links that are contained in the message\.

 1. Wait for a few minutes, and then proceed to the next section\.